top of page

 Be gentle with yourself as you adjust to the circumstances and try not to judge yourself too harshly or tell yourself what you should be thinking or feeling.
 Whatever your emotional response, it does not indicate anything about your ability to meet the challenges ahead of you.

-TIP#2 Be Open to Emotion
+Tip#2 Be Open to Emotion

 Painful feelings are difficult.
 It’s tempting to avoid feeling all together.
 Encourage yourself to feel whatever emotions that come up.
 The feelings are there for a reason and they will remain there even if you aren’t paying attention to them.